RedHatRanger/best_linux_scripts_and_commands/common_commands/nmcli_and_nmtui.md

 Connection 'cafe' (3901da63-db82-4078-81a4-2e69505f5e2a) successfully deleted.
 ```

-* You can optionally use NMTUI or nmtui for the graphical configuration to add, activate, and deactivate connections:
+* You can optionally use nmtui for the graphical configuration to add, activate, and deactivate connections:
 ```
 nmtui
 ```